 The Meanwhile Use Programme

-Plymouth Culture is working with Plymouth City Council, the City Centre Company and Vacancy Atlas to call for cultural projects that will occupy vacant spaces in the city centre through a meanwhile use model.
+Plymouth Culture is working with Plymouth City Council, the City Centre Company and Vacancy Atlas to fill vacant spaces in the city centre with cultural projects through a Meanwhile Use model.

-Working with landlords we will identify vacant units that can be made available on a meanwhile use basis.
+Working with landlords, we are identifying vacant units that can be made available on a Meanwhile Use basis.
 The meanwhile use licence will be offered rent free for up to 6 months.

 This approach provides opportunity for pop-up, experimentation and testing of ideas in a low risk way.
 It is an ideal way to pilot initiatives that can then be refined for a sustainable future on the high street.